Mastercard Inc (MA) Common Stock

 Despite fierce competition in the rest of the payments world, the card networks remain dominated by two giants: Visa and Mastercard.
 These networks enable banks to issue credit and debit cards without either network having to take any credit risk.

 Notwithstanding the emergence of competing payment methods, card usage continues to grow and the model has proved its resilience through multiple economic ups and downs.
 In fact, Mastercard has grown revenue in all but one year since 2006.
-Despite the proliferation of payment methods, many of the newer kids on the block, such as Apple Pay and PayPal, still rely on cards for a big chunk of their transactions.
-The rise of cryptocurrencies is another potential threat, but for now it’s a trend that looks to be benefitting Mastercard’s results.

 Services are also an important and faster-growing part of the business and one where Mastercard appears to be stealing an edge over its rivals.
-Growth is being driven by demand for cyber security and data analytics.
+Growth is being driven by demand for cybersecurity and data analytics.
 That’s also helping Mastercard to steal more market share in the United States, boosting growth in what is now a mature market.
 Cash-to-card migration has all but run its course across the pond.

 However, Mastercard has a more even geographical mix than its main rival, which is particularly dominant in the United States.
-That gives it more exposure to overseas markets where there’s still a tailwind blowing in Mastercard’s favour.
+That gives it more exposure to overseas markets where there’s still a structural tailwind blowing in Mastercard’s favour.

 These services are helping too, but the functionality they provide merchants and financial institutions should also help to win market share, and that looks to be playing out in multiple territories.
 In an effort to win over more customers, rebates and incentives are also on the rise.
+But robust margins and strong cashflows mean these are commitments Mastercard can currently afford

 Mastercard key facts

-Forward price/earnings ratio (next 12 months): 33.4
+Forward price/earnings ratio (next 12 months): 32.6%

-Ten year average forward price/earnings ratio: 30.1
+Ten year average forward price/earnings ratio: 30.4%

 Prospective dividend yield (next 12 months): 0.6%

-Ten year average prospective dividend yield: 0.5%
+Ten year average prospective dividend yield: 0.6%

-All ratios are sourced from Refinitiv, based on previous day’s closing values.
+All ratios are sourced from LSEG Datastream, based on previous day’s closing values.
 Please remember yields are variable and not a reliable indicator of future income.
 Keep in mind key figures shouldn’t be looked at on their own – it’s important to understand the big picture.

 This article is original Hargreaves Lansdown content, published by Hargreaves Lansdown.
 It was correct as at the date of publication, and our views may have changed since then.
 Unless otherwise stated estimates, including prospective yields, are a consensus of analyst forecasts provided by Refinitiv.
 These estimates are not a reliable indicator of future performance.
 Yields are variable and not guaranteed.
 Investments rise and fall in value so investors could make a loss.